MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 For more information on content snippets, see [Content snippets](../configure/content-snippets.md).

 When customizing the header, makers must also update the Liquid code in the content snippets.
-Changes won't reflect in Studio until the attribute values are updated appropriately.
+Changes won't reflect in studio until the attribute values are updated appropriately.

 >[!NOTE]
 > If the values for any of these snippets aren't modified, makers will see the following message in the studio:<br />```Your updates may not show on the site because of customizations to the code made by someone in your org.```<br />For information on how to update the Liquid code and resolve this issue, see [Modifying the header in Portal Management App](../known-issues.md#modifying-the-header-in-portal-management-app).